 “Finally, the weekend is here!”

-I’m feeling pretty good.
+I’m feeling good.
 The daily errands are finished.
 Laundry is folded.
-I bribed my wife’s affection by buying her favorite frappuccino in town.
+I bribed my wife’s affection by buying her favorite local frappuccino.
 The article I was supposed to write today felt so natural!
-Ideas swam through my fingertips with such grace and fluidity that even Echo the Dolphin would feel a hint of jealousy.
+Ideas swam through my fingertips with such grace and fluidity that Echo the Dolphin would feel a hint of jealousy.
 Finally, a chance to relax!
-I hop out of the car whistling magnanimously on the trek toward the doorstep.
+I hop out of the car whistling magnanimously on my trek toward the doorstep.
 I fire up my Playstation.

 I peruse a vast library of games, each title more thrilling than the last, but then the inexplicable happens!
 I find myself playing Rocket League – like I always do.

 I scream outwardly toward the heavens, my voice coarse and dry.

 Oh boy.
 The dreaded backlog.